ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 ls -l
 ```
-10. open up a new console (yes, a third one) and connect to the geth node with the `ipc` path we saved before:
+10. open up a new console (yes, a third one) and attach a geth node with the `ipc` path saved before while starting the sync (also check in the older console if syncing)

 ```bash
 geth attach /Users/noslav/uc_node_1409/geth.ipc //the path will be different in your case